-The investment objective of the Canadian Small Cap Equity strategy is to invest for aboveaverage, long-term, risk- adjusted returns by investing primarily in securities of smaller Canadian companies.
-Treasury bills or short-term investments, not exceeding three years to maturity, may also be used from time to time.
+The investment objective of the Canadian Small Cap Equity strategy is to invest for above-average, long-term, risk- adjusted returns by investing primarily in securities of smaller Canadian companies.
+Treasury bills or short-term investments, not exceeding three years to maturity, will also be used.
 This is a smaller capitalization strategy.